paulkarpenko/us-code-ui/uscode/title-20-education/chapter-052-education-for-economic-security.md

 ### Statutory Notes

 #### References in Text
 The Education Consolidation and Improvement Act, referred to in subsec. (b)(1), probably means the Education Consolidation and Improvement Act of 1981, which is subtitle D [§§ 551 to 596] of title V of Pub.
 L. 97–35, Aug.
 13, 1981, 95 Stat.
-463, as amended.
-Chapter 1 of the Act was classified generally to subchapter I (§ 3801 et seq.) of chapter 51 of this title, prior to repeal by Pub.
+463. Chapter 1 of the Act was classified generally to subchapter I (§ 3801 et seq.) of chapter 51 of this title, prior to repeal by Pub.
 L. 100–297, title I, § 1003(a), Apr.
 28, 1988, 102 Stat.
 293. For complete classification of this Act to the Code, see Tables.

 <a id="section-4012"></a>